Program on the Environment trains students to lead change for a sustainable future.

 Students build leadership skills in the classroom and through internships with local and national organizations, and they learn to approach problem-solving with a systems thinking perspective.
 Our program benefits from the generosity of alumni and friends.
 Contributions from individuals, public and private foundations and endowments provide vital support to enhance students’ academic experiences and sustain our program.

-Thank you for considering a gift to Environmental Studies at the Program on the Environment.
+Thank you for considering a gift to the Program on the Environment.
 A small fraction of students obtain tuition scholarships, and many of our students work at outside jobs to attend the University of Washington.